Elogheneekpese/IT_Support_Scripts_Portfolio/README.md

 Winget: For app_installer.py, ensure Windows Package Manager (Winget) is installed.

 Executing Scripts
-Clone the Repository (if on a new machine):
+Clone the Repository:

 git clone https://github.com/Elogheneekpese/IT_Support_Scripts_Portfolio
 cd IT_Support_Scripts_Portfolio

-Open your Terminal: Use PowerShell for .ps1 scripts and either PowerShell or Git Bash (or Command Prompt) for .py scripts.
+Open the Terminal: Use PowerShell for .ps1 scripts and either PowerShell or Git Bash for .py scripts.
 Ensure it's run As Administrator for scripts requiring elevated privileges.

 Navigate to the Script's Directory: